 Higher operating costs helped double SunEdison's net loss to $1.18 billion in 2014 from $586 million in 2013.
 The company's negative cash flow from operations was $770 million in 2014, compared to $707 million in 2013.

 In 2015 the company reached an agreement to develop and install four solar power plants for the City of Long Beach, California to deliver 2.5 megawatts of solar energy.
 The Long Beach follows others that SunEdison has made with other California companies such as San Jose and Huntington Beach.
-In North Carolina, SunEdison will connect four solar energy plants with a total capacity of 26 megawatts and the sll the energy to Duke Energy Progress over 15 years.
+In North Carolina, SunEdison will connect four solar energy plants with a total capacity of 26 megawatts and sell the energy to Duke Energy Progress over 15 years.
 In India, SunEdison and Omnigrid Micropower said they would team up to develop 5,000 rural solar projects in India.
 The 250 megawatt capacity would provide electric power to some resides who have no access to electricity.

 Mergers and Acquisitions